A Corsair Void Pro has now landed on my workbench.

-When building your headphone jacks and/or making your own cables it is essential to have a multi-meter set for continuity testing to ensure that you are indeed connecting to the right ports.
-Even if the whitepapers tell you what each pin is and it’s clearly marked on the connectors do not trust it!
-Many of these Garbage manufacturers can’t even tell the difference from left to right speaker much less actually trusting them with numbers.
+When building your headphone jacks and/or making your cables it is essential to have a multimeter set for continuity testing to ensure that you are indeed connecting to the right ports.
+Even if the whitepapers tell you what each pin is and it’s marked on the connectors do not trust it!
+Many of these Garbage manufacturers can’t even tell the difference from left to right speaker much less trusting them with numbers.
 Each diagram showing the tip, the rings which are the pieces in the middle.
 Finally the sleeve.
-I also had to point out the traditional microphone in respects that the ground position is elevated a little so if you decide to recycle a 3-ring jack that’s totally find.
+I also had to point out the traditional microphone in respects that the ground position is elevated a little so if you decide to recycle a 3-ring jack that’s fine.
 Just understand that the center ring shares grounding.
 Only the tip is for active microphone use.
 We made this mistake by assuming left-right were fused and upon plugging it into our sound card we were grounding out.

 Plug in a patch cable into your female connector and go through each of the solder-able leads with a multi-meter to ensure everything is going to the right pins before plugging into your computer.
 This step alone will save you a lot of time, money, and headaches.

 The diagram above only represents the most common audio formats of the 3 and 4-pin connector and does not include the following:

 - Nokia, and Lenovo mobile connectors – ground and mic are reversed on the 4-pin adapter.

-- Raspberry Pi, CHIP, Zune, AppleTV – pin 4 is actually composite video and not microphone.
+- Raspberry Pi, CHIP, Zune, AppleTV – pin 4 is a composite video and not a microphone.

 - Certain camera microphones allow for stereo recording such as the Olympus ME51S pocket condenser mic.
 In which case left and right are no longer fused but are operating as independent channels.